JourneyWoo/ConfounderFiltering/README.md

 ## Raw data source

-This released dataset, chestX-ray, contains 14 knids of chest diseases.
+This released dataset, chestX-ray, contains 14 kinds of chest diseases.

 Box: https://nihcc.app.box.com/v/ChestXray-NIHCC

-`images` refers to the images (after doenloading, you need to extract them first)
+`images` refers to the images (after downloading, you need to extract them first)

-`Data_Entry_2017.csv` contains the necessray information related to this method, like the disease distribution
+`Data_Entry_2017.csv` contains the necessary information related to this method, like the disease distribution

 ## Baselines